-The universal plating method has lately emerged as the most sought after by users and manufacturers alike for Gold ball wire bonding.
+ENEPIG Plating, the universal plating method has lately emerge as the most sought after by users and PCB manufacturers alike for Gold ball wire bonding.
 This plating method uses Electroless Nickel, Electroless Palladium, and Immersion Gold, also known as ENEPIG, and is popular on account of offering the best compromise between cost and ease of manufacturing.

 ENIG or the Electroless Nickel/Immersion Gold plating process offers the twin advantages of low cost and good wetting ability.
 It also has other abilities such as meeting small form factors with finer lines, smaller pitch, and high routing densities.
 However, the ENIG process exhibits black pad issues, and Is therefore incompatible with the thermosonic Gold ball bonding process.